-From May to June 2016, the disability program saw a decrease of about 52,000 beneficiaries.
-This is the largest decline that the program has seen in well over a year.
+From May to June 2016, the disability program saw a decrease of more than 52,000 beneficiaries.
+This is the largest decline that the program has seen in more than a year.
 While there are no immediate red flags that indicate why the significant decrease in the number of beneficiaries happened, one can assume that it’s part of the typical fluctuation that occurs each month in the program.

-As you can see in the chart below, the number of disability beneficiaries has remained steady over the past year.
-This is a good sign for current and future beneficiaries who will rely on benefits to make ends meet each month.
+As you can see in the chart below, the number of disability beneficiaries remained steady during the past year.
+This is a good sign for both current and future beneficiaries who rely on benefits to make ends meet.

 June 2016 SSD Benefits Statistics: Looking Deeper at the Monetary Stats

-As far as monetary statistics are concerned, the disability benefits program saw an increase in the monthly average for the month of June by $2.45.
+When looking at monetary changes, the disability benefits program saw an increase in the monthly average for June by $2.45.
 While this increase may not seem significant, it can be an encouraging sign for applicants who have yet to be awarded disability or fight an appeal.
 The monthly average that is mapped out in the chart below is representative of disabled workers, spouses of disabled workers, and children of disabled workers.